cnguye21-umd/ENPM661/Project 4/README.md

 4. source install/setup.bash
 5. In Terminal 1 run: ros2 launch moveit2_tutorial mtc_demo.launch.py
 6. In Terminal 2 run: ros2 launch package_116924733 proj4.launch.py

+## NOTE
+I did not make the pick and place script using the robot I prepped for moveit.
+That is why there are two packages.
+- package_116924733 is for my pick and place script
+- project_4_panda is the robot I made using the setup assistant